YasGlint/taxease/README.md

 # TODO:
   i.
-(In process) Perform data cleaning and transformation before loading.
+(Done) Perform data cleaning and transformation before loading.

   ii.
 Expand Analytics: Integrate an OLAP tool or library to perform advanced aggregations.

   iii.
-(In process) Add more visualizations, such as bar charts, heatmaps, or dashboards.
+(Almost done) Add more visualizations, such as bar charts, heatmaps, or dashboards.

   iv.
+(Doing) Perform EDA, analytics and predictions

+  v.
 Integrate Data Sources:
   Include APIs, third-party databases, or other file formats in the extract step.
   Merge datasets from multiple sources into a unified data model.

-  v.
-Data Quality: Implement data validation during the Transform step to ensure the quality and consistency of uploaded datasets.

   vi.
 Optimize Queries:
   Use indexes and query optimization for the PostgreSQL database to handle large datasets efficiently.